Run Stride Analysis

 - Decreased performance due to early fatigue or pain

-- We work closely with shoe companies who provide personalized shoe/foot analysis
+- We work closely with shoe companies that provide personalized shoe/foot analysis

 Common Running Terms & Definitions Used in a Run Stride Analysis

-Heel Strike-Describes a common running form where the heel makes the initial contact with the surface.
+Describes a common running form where the heel makes initial contact with the surface.
 Normally this is the outside edge of the heel, this is why so many runners have a wear pattern on the outside edge of their heels.
 Associated with increased risk of anterior knee pain.

-Loading Response-Describes the period of time from Initial Contact to when the foot is flat on the ground (for heel striker).
-For a forefoot striker this describes to the point of maximum heel drop as your stance leg accepts full weightbearing
+Describes the period of time from Initial Contact to when the foot is flat on the ground (for heel striker).
+For a forefoot striker, this describes to the point of maximum heel drop as your stance leg accepts full weight-bearing

-Pronation-Motion of the foot as it rolls inward, or as the inside arch of your foot comes down (opposite of supination).
-Normal process of running, after your foot makes contact with the ground, but can become a problem for people who overpronate, underpronate, or pronate to quickly.
+The motion of the foot as it rolls inward, or as the inside arch of your foot comes down (opposite of supination).
+The normal process of running, after your foot makes contact with the ground, can become a problem for people who overpronate, underpronate, or pronate to quickly.

-Stance Phase-Period of time when the foot is in contact with the ground.
-There is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase
+Period of time when the foot is in contact with the ground.
+There is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase.